ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

  - The `validates()` method is taking two arguments; the first is a Symbol and the second is a Hash.
  - The value associated with the `:uniqueness` key is itself another, nested, Hash: `{ :scope => :year, :message => "should happen once per year" }`.
  - That Hash has two keys in it: `:scope` and `:message`.
- - We cannot drop the curly brackets around `{ :scope => :year, :message => "should happen once per year" }` because **it is not the last argument to a method** — it is the value associated to the key `:uniqueness` in a parent hash.
+ - We cannot drop the curly braces around `{ :scope => :year, :message => "should happen once per year" }` because **it is not the last argument to a method** — it is the value associated to the key `:uniqueness` in a parent hash.
 If we tried to drop them, we'll run into problems:

     ```ruby
     class Holiday < ApplicationRecord